Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 This is only a common way to mix and it is contingent upon your recipes and the skin of the person using the blend.

-Buying Carrier Oils
+Buying the Best Carrier Oils

-Shop for carrier oils that are single rather than blends of two or more oils.
+Shop for popular carrier oils that are single rather than blends of two or more oils.
 Grocery stores, department stores, and pharmacies usually don’t sell cold-pressed oils, rather those using heat.

-The light-yellow 100% pure Sweet Almond carrier oil has very little fragrance and resists going rancid being excellent for a soothing massage.
+The light-yellow 100% pure Sweet Almond oil as a carrier oil has very little fragrance and resists going rancid being excellent for a soothing massage.
 Low in linoleic acid, it has unsaturated fatty acids and can be used all over the body.
 It is also high in vitamins E and A to nurture your skin.

 It is made from pressed almonds and this oil has been used for centuries by the ancient cultures.
 All almond trees are GMO.